 What a hoot -- the "secular" calendar is of religious origin in the Christian Church!
 And the church has a calendar too, which isn't really a calendar!
-It's better called the church year, and the new year starts with the First Sunday of Advent.
+It's better called the church year, and the new church year starts with the First Sunday of Advent.
 Some things have a fixed date taken from the secular calendar and fall on that date every year.
 This is the proprium sanctorum, so named because they are usually but not always about a saint, like the Annunciation is always 25 March.
-Other things do not have a fixed date from year to year because they are seasons or times in the life of Christ with reference to Easter, which itself does not have a fixed date.
-This is the proprium de tempore, of time, for example Ash Wednesday, which was 18 February in 2015, but was 5 March in 2014, 13 February in 2013, 22 February in 2012, 9 March in 2011, 17 February in 2010, and 25 February in 2009.
-This year, 2016, it will be 10 February.
+Other things do not have a fixed date from year to year because they are seasons or times in the life of Christ with reference to Easter and in turn Passover, which itself does not have a fixed date.
+This is the proprium de tempore, of time, for example Ash Wednesday, which this year, 2017, will be 1 March, but was 10 February in 2016, and going back was 18 February 2015, 5 March 2014, 13 February 2013, 22 February 2012, 9 March 2011, 17 February 2010, and 25 February 2009.
 Calendars put out by churches are generally like secular calendars, with the de tempore given on the date they fall that year.

 1 January falls eight days after the celebration of the birth of Jesus.
 OK, it's the eighth day of Christmas, let's continue our Christmas celebration as we saw in the previous post.
 But guess what?
 In the Law -- Law of Moses -- on the eighth day after birth a male child is to be circumcised, according to the Law, to put him within the Law, and is also given his name.
 So on what we call 1 January now, the Church celebrates the Circumcision of Jesus, wherein he is put under the Law that he will fulfill, and his blood is first shed for us as he is put under the Law as it will be shed for us in his Crucifixion as he redeems us from the condemnation of the Law -- the good news, the Gospel!

 This ceremony is called a Bris.
-A couple of things follow from it, but would mean nothing about Jesus without the Bris.
-One is, a male child is named at the Bris, so his being named is celebrated either on the same day, or the day after, or, if there is one, the Sunday after but before Epiphany.
-The name Jesus is a form of Joshua; as Joshua took over from Moses and completed the journey to the Promised Land, so this Joshua takes over to complete the journey for us, that due to sin we cannot make, to the promised land of eternal life with God.
+When you know what a Bris is, a couple of things follow from it about Jesus.
+One is, a male child is named at the Bris, so his being named is celebrated either on the same day as his circumcision, which is what we do, or the day after, or, if there is one, the Sunday after but before Epiphany.
+The name Jesus is a form of Joshua; as Joshua took over from Moses and completed the journey to the Promised Land, so this Joshua takes over to complete the journey for us that due to sin we cannot make, the journey to the promised land of eternal life with God.

-And also, the maternity of Mary as mother of this fully human and fully divine child who would do this for us is honoured too.
-This originally stems from the claim of the Patriarch of Constantinople, Nestorius (386 - 450, give or take), the Mary was the mother of Jesus as a human only.
+The other thing is, the maternity of Mary as mother of this fully human and fully divine child who would do this for us is honoured too.
+This originally stems from refuting the claim of the Patriarch of Constantinople, Nestorius (386 - 450, give or take), that Mary was the mother of Jesus as a human only.
 The Maternity of Mary was to emphasise that Jesus born of Mary is fully human and fully divine.

 So for the Christian, it's Happy Feast of the Bris of Jesus!!
 So the story's over, there you have it!
 Well, uh, just one more thing.